 How Can I Protect My Pension and Retirement Account Funds?

 Getting into a situation with the IRS due to delinquent tax debt is always a daunting experience and settling your tax debt issues with the IRS needs to be a top priority.
-Fortunately, you can leverage a range of tax relief options as part of the Fresh Start Initiative that the IRS provides to protect your pension and retirement funds.
+Fortunately, you can get back tax help with tax relief services.
+Take advantage of the IRS Fresh Start Initiative to protect your pension and retirement funds.
 These options include:

 - Pay Off Tax Debt: You can source funds from elsewhere and pay off the back taxes.
 Ideally, you can use your savings or liquidate assets to settle your tax debt in a single payment.